qbead/qbeadWebsite/content/book/lightandcolor.md

 ---

 ::: intro-box
-In this lesson, we'll introduce the concept of colors.
-We will also describe how the properties of light make the colors that we see.
+In this lesson, we'll talk more about the properties and how these lead to the colors that we see.
 :::

 ::: warning :